NOTE: The Radiance Foundation does not advocate for any particular political candidate. We simply advocate for the truth.

 The often Democrat-heralded Civil Rights Act of 1964 was passed by more Republicans than Democrats.
 The landmark bill passed out of the House by only 60% of Dems yet 80% of Republicans.
 In the Senate, the margin was 70% of Dems and 79% of the GOP.
 The final bill’s passage was made possible by a smaller margin of Democrats, again, with 60% of Dems and a much larger 77% of Republicans.

-This year marks the 52nd anniversary of the signing of the Voting Rights Act of 1965.
+It’s been over 50 years since the landmark passage of the Voting Rights Act of 1965.
 It was a long time coming.
 Justice, sometimes, takes a while.
 But this monumental piece of civil rights legislation tore down some of the last strangleholds of eugenics-based social policies like poll taxes and literacy tests.
 Jim Crow was righteously trampled as the nation marched toward equality.

 The VRA crushed those practices and gave teeth to the law by allowing the federal government to prosecute those who tried to violate the civil rights legislation.
 The vote tallies for the Voting Rights Act of 1965 don’t mesh, however, with mainstream media’s liberal narrative.
 You won’t ever see or hear these numbers from today’s so-called “journalists”.
 It takes citizen journalists to actually educate the public.
 In the VRA, 94% of Senate Republicans voted for it; only 69% of Senate Democrats did.
 Whereas 6% of the GOP voted against the VRA, a whopping 24% of Democrats did.

-Not one mainstream media outlet has taken the DNC’s historical trip of fantasy to task.
-Not one major news network has challenged their blatantly false Voting Rights Matter presentation or talking points any time voting rights become a news story.
+Not one mainstream media outlet takes the DNC’s historical trip of fantasy to task.
+They parrot it instead.
+Not one major news network (except Fox News) has challenged their blatantly false civil rights talking points.